sarthakgupta072/vaccine_sms_notifier/README.md

 ## Description

 A platform independent application which sends an _sms_ to your phone when vaccination slots are available for a particular pincode within the next **30 days**.
 It checks for slots **every minute**.
-If a slot is available it will send you an SMS at that instant only.
+If a slot is available it will send you an SMS at that instant itself.
 If a slot is not available, it will not send an SMS.

 ## Prerequisites
 1. Docker installation (Any version should work) - (Recommended)[Installation for Mac](https://docs.docker.com/docker-for-mac/install/), [Installation for Windows](https://docs.docker.com/docker-for-windows/install/), [Installation for Ubuntu](https://docs.docker.com/engine/install/ubuntu/)(Recommeded)